 There seemed to be about half a dozen of them.
-The speaker a big man, with well developed muscles and a scalp lock… a style favoured by the hired men from the east who had come to the central plains with the promise of good pay and easy kills.
+The speaker was a big man, with well-developed muscles and a scalp lock, a style favoured by the hired men from the East who had come to the Central plains with the promise of good pay and easy kills.

 "I am no traitor!"
 The cowering man spat back, his voice wavering.
 "I do what I must."